Nidhi932/Coder-AI/README.md

+## TODO

+- **Voice-to-Text Conversion**:
+  - Converts the interviewer's spoken questions into text using **Web Speech API** (or a similar tool).
+  - Sends the transcribed text to an AI model for generating answers.

+- **Image Input for Diagrammatic Questions**:
+  - Users can upload images or screenshots that contain diagrams (e.g., aptitude questions with graphs) to be sent to the AI for analysis.

+- **Customizable Keyboard Shortcuts**:
+  - Disable default browser hotkeys to avoid unwanted behaviors (e.g., Shift + R for reset, Ctrl + Arrow keys for resizing).

+- **Automatic Screenshot Reset**:
+  - Screenshots will be automatically reset once the task is completed.

+- **Code Display Enhancement**:
+  - Code snippets are displayed with syntax highlighting using **Prism.js** or **highlight.js** for better readability.

+- **Minimalistic and Clean UI**:
+  - User-friendly and modern design using **Tailwind CSS** or **Material UI** for a seamless experience.

 # Interview Coder

 Interview Coder is an Electron-based desktop application that provides an invisible AI assistant for technical coding interviews.
 It helps you solve coding problems in real-time while remaining undetectable during screen sharing sessions.